Inside: Tips for how to discipline your toddler without punishment.

 I personally don’t want to use punishment because I don’t want to force my kids to behave.
 I know in the long run, it teaches them to lie to avoid those negative consequences or they may end up resenting me because all I’m doing is trying to use force to get them to behave.

-Don’t get me wrong, I want my kids to behave and be good people but I want them to learn through the natural consequences of their own decisions (within reason).
+Don’t get me wrong, you want your kids to behave and be good people, but a better way for them to learn is through the natural consequences of their own decisions (within reason).

 Use Natural Consequences

 Or if your child is constantly taking toys away from their friend, their friend may not want to play with them anymore.
-These are natural consequences of their choices.

-Let them experience the discomfort of the natural consequences whenever possible because they will learn what happens when they make certain choices.
+Let them experience the discomfort of natural consequences whenever possible because they’ll learn what happens when they make certain choices.

 Avoid Power Struggles

-This is great news because there is no arguing!
+This is great news because there’s no arguing!
 You let them know what will happen if they make a certain decision and then it’s in their hands.

-I would never give my kids the choice to run in the street, hit someone, steal something, or anything that puts theirs or others, safety in jeopardy.
-I’m saying give them choices whenever you can.
+I would never give my kids the choice to run in the street, hit someone, steal something, or anything that puts their safety or others safety in jeopardy.

 When you enforce those consequences your kids will likely push back, but you can take your own feelings out of it because you’ve already laid out what will happen.